 Secure a wedding celebrant

 It’s unlikely you’ve ever had to book these things before – that’s the hard bit about wedding planning.
 You only do it once!

 We all know that your wedding day is a one-time thing.
 If someone stuffs up, they can’t offer to redo it, get it there the next day or offer a credit.
 You need to be absolutely sure that the wedding vendors you select are trustworthy, credible and dependable.

 That’s where the Wedding Planning Kickstart Program comes in handy.

 My favourite tools for wedding planning

-The complementary electronic resource is the little white wedding planning pack.
+Complementary to this is another electronic resource, little white wedding planning pack.
 It’s the foundation steps that you use to build your wedding planning on.
 You get questions to ask your key wedding vendors (including the venues, photographer, celebrant and caterer), a budget spreadsheet to help keep track of your money, and to help you figure out how much to spend on what.
 There’s checklists to keep you on task, a wedding guest list tracker to keep your guest names, addresses, RSVPs and more in one place.

 Please check out the shop here if you are looking for any wedding planning templates, checklists or support as we’ve got a great range of practical products that we’ve curated over the last 3 years.